-- consistent treatment of information about fraud and corruption; - proper investigation by an independent and experienced audit team; - the proper implementation of a fraud investigation plan; - restitution or compensation; and - the optimum protection of the Authority's interests.
+- consistent treatment of information about fraud and corruption; - proper investigation by an independent and experienced audit team;

+- the proper implementation of a fraud investigation plan; - · restitution or compensation; and - the optimum protection of the Authority's interests.

-Where financial impropriety is discovered, referral to the police is a matter for the Chief Finance Officer, in consultation with the relevant officers of the Authority.
+Where financial impropriety is discovered, referral to the police is a matter for the Chief Finance Officer, in consultation with the relevant officers of the Authority and the Chair of NECA.